miklevin/ohawf/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Privacy Policy
+##  Last updated: March 10, 2021

+This app does not collect nor use any of Your Personal data.